 To drive gift card sales, try different promotions — such as offering 10% off gift card purchases of $50 or more.
 Communicate the offers through your website, email, and social media as a way for customers to support your business, whether they're ready to dine in again or not.

 For a successful restaurant reopening, keep safety and innovation top of mind

 As you prepare for your restaurant reopening, these tips will help you set up your restaurant for long-term success.
 Making adjustments for safety and hygiene, as well as offering convenient ways for guests to enjoy your food, will allow you to sustain and grow your business for the long term.

 Looking ahead, restaurants like Scaffidi Restaurant Group will continue to focus on developing virtual kitchens and expanding off-premise operations.
 "Even as COVID-19 is declining, we're still seeing people placing DoorDash orders," said Frankie.
 "Third-party delivery is here to stay.
 The comfort and convenience of eating at home isn't going anywhere."

 Hungry for more of the latest restaurant industry trends?
-Check out our Resources page for expert tips and guides, and grow your business with delivery and pickup sales by signing up for DoorDash for Merchants today.
+Check out our Resources page for expert tips and guides, and grow your business with delivery and pickup sales by signing up for DoorDash today.